Scholarships and Fellowships

 The Wallman Fellowship provides full tuition for two years to students demonstrating outstanding leadership, academic, and extracurricular achievements and a commitment to advancing the interests of women in business.
 There is a strong preference for women from underrepresented minority groups.

 Yellow Ribbon Program

 Chicago Booth is delighted to participate in the Yellow Ribbon Program which is an additional enhancement of the Post 9-11 Veteran's Educational Assistance Act of 2008, which allows institutions of higher learning in the United States to enter into an agreement with the Veterans Administration (VA) to fund tuition expenses that exceed the highest public in-state undergraduate tuition rate.
 Yellow Ribbon awards are available to all veterans at Chicago Booth who qualify under the VA guidelines.
-Chicago Booth will offer $10,000 per year in Yellow Ribbon scholarship support and the VA will provide up to $10,000 in additional funding.
+For academic year 2014/2015 Chicago Booth will offer $15,000 per year in Yellow Ribbon scholarship support and the VA will provide up to $15,000 in additional funding.
 The Yellow Ribbon awards are in addition to other VA programs.
 You can find the application through the University Registrar.
 For additional information, please contact Donna Swinford.
 Read more about our admissions policies for US Military Personnel here.

 The Zonis Fellowship

 The Zonis Fellowship is awarded to an international student from an emerging economy, demonstrating outstanding leadership, academic, and extracurricular achievements.

 Corporate fellowships, in addition to offering financial assistance, are structured to foster long-term career mentoring relationships with corporate executives.
 Decisions on corporate fellowships may be made in collaboration with sponsors.
 All fellowships are renewable for two years.